Helps control and prevent certain kinds of seizures. Also prevents migraine headaches in adults.

 - This medicine may make you sweat less, causing your body temperature to go higher.
 Use extra care to avoid becoming overheated during exercise or hot weather while you or your child are taking this medicine.
 Overheating may result in a heat stroke.

 - This medicine may cause some people to be confused, irritable, tired, or display other abnormal behaviors.
-It may also cause some people to have problems with concentrating or to become more depressed.
+It may also cause some people to have problems with concentrating, suicidal thoughts and tendencies, or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor or your child's doctor right away.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - This medicine may make you dizzy, drowsy, confused, or tired.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machines, climbing in high places, swimming, or doing anything else that could be dangerous if you are not alert.

 - If your symptoms do not improve or if they get worse, call your doctor.